ClimateCodeFoundation/ccc-gistemp/readme.txt

 3. INSTALLATION

-Unpack ccc-gistemp-0.4.1.tar.gz.
+Unpack ccc-gistemp-0.5.0.tar.gz.

 4. INPUT DATA

-ccc-gistemp-0.4.1 uses input data in the subdirectory input/.
-This input data includes large files of temperature records from GHCN, USHCN, and sea surface data, and small files of additional temperature records and station tables from GISS.  ccc-gistemp-0.4.1 includes code (tool/preflight.py) to fetch this data from the originating organisations over the internet.
+ccc-gistemp uses input data in the subdirectory input/.
+This input data includes large files (a few megabytes to a few dozen megabytes) of temperature records from GHCN, USHCN, and sea surface data, and small files of additional temperature records and station tables from GISS.  ccc-gistemp includes code (tool/preflight.py) to fetch this data from the originating organisations over the internet.
 It will not download a file if it is already present in the input/ directory, so if you wish to run ccc-gistemp with updated input data, you can delete the input/ directory before you start.

 5. RUNNING